Worship Ministry Degree Option

 Crown’s focus on ministry and global outreach are integral to each of our Christian music degrees in Minnesota.
 Students can gain real-world experience through internships, choir, chapel worship teams, instrumental ensembles, and various traveling worship team opportunities performing in churches, camps, and other select venues.

 Our students are members of a long tradition of musical excellence at Crown College.
 On the cutting edge of musical performance and musical ministry, our programs embrace a diversity of musical styles but with a singular emphasis on honoring God with our worship.

-Bachelor of Arts in Music and Worship Arts
+Bachelor of Science in Worship Ministry

 - Minister in worship and music in a local church or Christian organization

 - Extensive preparation in Bible, Theology, and Ministry

 - Gain a foundation for graduate work in ministry

 - Worship Ministry (B.S.) program description